 Unknowingly, Kim surrounded herself with hard-to-please people.
 Under normal circumstances, she enjoyed pleasing others but this was exhausting as the more she gave, the more they wanted.
 She had to do something different.

 Developing boundaries is a good place to start.
-Boundaries makes people feel more in control of the situation while setting limitations for their own reaction.
+Boundaries make people feel more in control of the situation while setting limitations for their own reactions.
 Here are some suggestions.

 - Watch non-verbals.
 Kim listened with her ears and eyes to what was being said.
 She focused on repeated words or phrases and uncomfortable or anxious body language.
 These were clues to hidden meanings.